 I am Alessandro, physicist trained in biophysics and biology.
-My track record will tell you that my research is quite eclectic as I have published work across various disciplines, spanning information theory, sensor technologies, molecular biology and cell biology.
-I love to tinker with technology, develop new algorithms and software and I am best known for these aspects of my work.
-However, the molecular mechanisms of disease (neurodegeneration, malaria and cancer) have been always the focus of my biophysical developments.
+My track record will tell you that my research is quite eclectic, as I have published work across various disciplines, spanning information theory, sensor technologies, molecular biology and cell biology.
+I love to tinker with technology, develop new algorithms and software, and I am best known for these aspects of my work.
+However, my biophysical developments have always focused on the molecular mechanisms of disease (neurodegeneration, malaria and cancer).
 The passion for science and technology can be even more rewarding when addressing problems whose solutions can have a high societal impact.
-Cancer biology is my passion since 2010, a field where I believe I can make an impact.
-Since 2017, I lead a team of scientists dedicated to transdisciplinary research aimed to enable a live single-cell systems biology of cellular decisions and applying these tools for a better understanding of carcinogenesis.
-In 2022, I moved to Brunel University London as a Lecturer in Bioscience.
+Cancer biology has been my passion since 2010, a field where I believe I can make an impact.
+Since 2017, I have led a team of scientists dedicated to transdisciplinary research to enable a live single-cell systems biology of cellular decisions and apply these tools to understand carcinogenesis better.